isabella232/experience-manager-document-security.en/help/installing-configuring-aemdsext.md

 * User edits and saves an unprotected document
 * User opens an application that opens with a default document, edits, and then saves the document

-### Configure the auto-apply policy feature in the MSI file&nbsp; {#configure-the-auto-apply-policy-feature-in-the-msi-file-nbsp}
+### Configure the auto-apply policy feature in the MSI file&nbsp; {#configure-the-auto-apply-policy-feature-in-the-msi-file}

 Before you begin, preconfigure the installer to point to your LiveCycle or AEM forms server, as described earlier in this article.